mlouis9/xs-interface/docs/html/_sources/Manual/input_cards.rst.txt

 and, in the **<history> sub-cards**,
 	- number of sub-cards must be equal to ``N``.
-	- ``history-N`` is the user-defined name (e.g., nominal) that will be assigned the N-th history.
+	- ``history-N`` is the user-defined name (e.g., nominal) that will be assigned with the N-th history.
 	- For each history, the number of values must be identical to the number of branches provided in the :ref:`i_branches` card.
-The order of these entries also corresponds the order the branches are provided.
+The order of these entries must also correspond to the order these branches are provided in the branch card.
-	- In the example below, three branches were provide in the ``set branches`` card ordering fuel temperature, moderator temperature, and coolant density.
-The card below describes a history named as nominal, in which the values correspond the branches in a respective order.
+	- In the example below, three branches were provide in the ``set branches`` card with the following order: fuel temperature, moderator temperature, and coolant density.
+The card below describes a history named as *nominal*, in which the fuel, moderator, and coolant values are 900.0, 550.0, and 750.0 respectively.

 	.. code::